sharkiecodes/Dash-Starter-Project---Stroud/src/README.txt

 NodeRenderer is a single component to return a NodeView for any node type.
 This ensures we only maintain one switch, rather than having to repeat the logic for node instantiation.

+As recommended, I relied on class components (rather than functional components) throughout this project.

+I pulled out the merge logic into a NodeMergeService, which is a service class.
+I could've included this in Utils.ts, but decided not, as the merge logic is only used in FreeFormCanvas and isn't applicable throuhgout the entirety of the program.

+Addressing Edge Cases:
+I dealt with some very specific edge cases and addressed the issues as much as possible, such as whether nodes were untitled, or what kind of nodes might be merged together, and whether there were existing links on nodes being merged, formatting of nodes in CompositeNode, etc.

+For example, implementing the ability to merge collections into a CompositeNode,  required the raw collection content to be provided a bounding width and height.

 ***********************

 Misc.
 Design Notes: